kingknight07/Crop-Recommendation-System/README.md

 # Overview
-- This project presents a Crop Recommendation System using machine learning model Random Forest Classification, aimed at providing accurate crop recommendations based on various environmental and soil factors.
+- This project presents a Crop Recommendation System using a Machine Learning model - *Random Forest Classification*, aimed at providing accurate crop recommendations based on various environmental and soil factors.
 The system has been built with high accuracy and includes multiple visual tools to assess its performance.

 - The dataset used for this project is sourced from IEEE Data Port, provided by **Suyash Gholap, Harsh Singh, Rohan Rajesh, and Shweta Barshe**, licensed under Creative Commons Attribution.
 - SuyashGholapHarshSinghRohanRajeshShwetaBarshe